 Blinds are usually raised with a string mechanism and can be adjusted to any height you wish; however, some varieties adjust by pulling or lifting the bottom rail to set the desired location.

 Pros of blinds:

-- Durability: Blinds made out of hard materials like faux wood or vinyl are extremely durable and humidity/moisture resistant.
-This makes them a great option for high traffic areas and bathrooms.
+- Durability: Blinds made out of hard materials like faux wood or vinyl are incredibly durable and humidity/moisture resistant, which makes them an excellent option for high traffic areas and bathrooms.

 - Easy Installation: Most blinds are simple and easy to install.